 - 1. Generally, as shown in Figure 8, some residuals of resist which had not lifted off were often found around the structures, especially those written with higher e-beam doses.
 Sonicating the sample in acetone for a few minutes helped removing the unwanted resist, but was also found to damage these delicate structures.
 Likewise, long SAM evaporation times (greater than 12 hours) were also found to make the lift-off more challenging.
-To this end, the relatively long O2 treatment used to activate the silica surface also inherently etches the resist, which can become an issue as different resist flakes can be bridged together while the resist melts during the plasma, making the lift-off more challenging.
+To this end, the relatively long O_2 treatment used to activate the silica surface also inherently etches the resist, which can become an issue as different resist flakes can be bridged together while the resist melts during the plasma, making the lift-off more challenging.
 To avoid this problem, additional apertures can be created in the resist during the e-beam exposure. - 2.
-As shown in Figure 9 it is challenging, with this process, to fabricate structures smaller than about 80 nm, as the final structures can be several times larger than the pattern written in the resist.
-In particular, the e-beam
+Due to proximity effects it is challenging, using this design, to fabricate structures smaller than about 80 nm.
+Moreover, when using an MPTMS adhesion layer, the e-beam dose has to be reduced to up to ten times less than the one used with inorganic adhesion layers.